 An accident victim who experiences a rush of endorphins or adrenaline may act quicker to take care of other injured victims or move their vehicle quickly off the road.
 They may be able to think sharper and take care of tasks that need to be taken care of at a record pace.
 Essentially, after experiencing trauma, endorphins act as a survival tool.

 For all the good that endorphins do after a car crash, they also mask pain and other symptoms of injury.
 In the days following the accident, these endorphins naturally stop being produced and suddenly an accident victim may start to feel pain—even if they did not before.
 This is the cause of the delay victims often feel.

 Common late-appearing car accident injuries include the following:

-- Damage to the neck, spine, back, and head
+- Damage to the neck, spine, and back

 - Brain injury